-There are many reasons why a business owner or company need to know the value of a business – to sell or buy a business, settlement on litigation, capital restructuring, expansion of business etc.
+There are many reasons why a business owner or company needs to know the value of a business – to sell or buy a business, settlement on litigation, capital restructuring, expansion of business, etc.

-How to price a company?
 Business valuation refers to the process of determining the current worth of a company and there are many techniques used to determine value.
 The typical standard of value utilized is fair market value.
-The fair market value is the price at which a business would change hands between an independent buyer and seller having the requisite knowledge and facts, not under any undue influence and having access to all of the information to make an informed decision.
-An analyst placing a value on a company looks at the company’s management, the composition of its capital structure, the prospect of future earnings and market value of assets etc.
+The fair market value is the price at which a business would change hands between an independent buyer and seller having the requisite knowledge and facts, not under any undue influence, and having access to all of the information to make an informed decision.
+An analyst placing a value on a company looks at the company’s management, the composition of its capital structure, the prospect of future earnings, and the market value of assets, etc.

 Pradeep Sai | Partner